dlaurie/lua-apl/README.md

 Using the functions directly from Lua
 -------------------------------------

+The Lua⋆APL module (loaded say as `apl` does not place anything in the global namespace.
+You access the functions as `apl.⍴`, `apl.plus`, `apl['+']` etc. This is intolerable for the very commonly used `apl.∇` and `apl.⍎`, so `apl` has been made callable to put these two functions as well as `lua` and `help` into `_ENV`.

-I'm assuming that you have done `apl()` as above.
-When function names consist of one symbol, it quickly becomes tiresome to type `apl.` in front of them.
+If you use any other function often enough, it quickly becomes tiresome to type `apl.` in front of it every time.
+So for the rest of this discussion I will assume that the required function has been made visible in the current namespace, whether as a global, a local or an upvalue.

 You write `⋆⍵` in APL to compute the exponential function; you write `⋆(⍵)` in Lua.
 If `⍵` is an array, the function is applied term-by-term.